hikaruisasleep/jxcb.xyz/src/lib/posts/kreideprinz/blog/hello-world.md

-+++
+---
 title: Hello, World
-date: 13/06/2023 06:37 UTC
+date: 13/06/2023 10:15 UTC
-+++
+---

 After a few good years of making and scraping websites multiple times and learning a lot of things along the way, I finally established that I need _one single place_ to put all my thoughts in, permanently.
 The fact that my university days are approaching also means I need a place to journal all the learning materials that I would gather over the next few years.

-> Hopefully my days of deleting websites are left behind.
+>Hopefully my days of deleting websites are left behind, and I can finally stick to a single design.

 At first, I made websites just for the fun of it.
-I've always loved _making_ things ~~_even though I never really made anything to the point that it's finished, but we don't talk about that_~~ and I was exposed to the Lainchan Webring through [Lilibyte's site](https://lilibyte.net/) and fell in love with the /cyb/ and old web aesthetic.
+I've always loved making things <span class="text-xs">~~_even though I never really finished any of my projects, but we don't talk about that_~~</span> and I was exposed to the Lainchan Webring through [Lilibyte's site](https://lilibyte.net/) and fell in love with the /cyb/ and old web aesthetic.

 Ever since I then experimented with some technologies to make websites, however, I mostly focused on the front-end side.
 The sites look pretty but lack any content whatsoever.
 My sense of online security and privacy, though, significantly increased after reading a lot of what those paranoids over at Lainchan had to say.